-- Marcus Ryu, our President and Chief Executive Officer (our "CEO"); - Karen Blasing, our Chief Financial Officer (our "CFO"); - · Jeremy Henrickson, our Former Vice President, Product Development; - · Priscilla Hung, our Chief Administrative Officer; - Michael Polelle, our Chief Customer Officer; and - Scott Roza, our Senior Vice President, Worldwide Sales.
+- Marcus Ryu, our President and Chief Executive Officer (our "CEO"); - Richard Hart, our Chief Financial Officer (our "CFO"); - Karen Blasing, our Former Chief Financial Officer (our "Former CFO"); - Priscilla Hung, our Chief Administrative Officer; - · Ali Kheirolomoom, our Chief Product Officer; and - Scott Roza, our Chief Customer Officer and Senior Vice President, Worldwide Sales.

 We refer to these executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as the "Named Executive Officers."
-Mr. Henrickson resigned from the Company as our Vice President, Product Development, on July 18, 2014, but continued to provide services to the Company during a transition period that ended September 15, 2014.
+Ms. Blasing resigned from the position of Company's CFO on March 5, 2015, but remained employed by, and continued to provide services to, the Company during a transition period that ended September 30, 2015.

 This Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each element of compensation that we provide.
-In addition, we explain how and why the compensation committee of our board of directors (the "Compensation Committee") arrived at the specific compensation policies and decisions involving our Named Executive Officers during fiscal year 2014.
+In addition, we explain how and why the compensation committee of our board of directors (the "Compensation Committee") arrived at the specific compensation policies and decisions involving our Named Executive Officers during fiscal year 2015.